rppgithub/CarND-Advanced-Lane_Finding/PROJECT.md

  ## Pipeline (video)
 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly      lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-  The final video ouput is stored in <p>Here's a <a href="./result.mp4">Link to my video result</a></p>
+   <p>Here's a <a href="./result.mp4">Link to my video result</a></p>

 ## Discussion
 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+  The most difficult part of this exercise was tuning the threshold and obtaining the source and destination points for the Perspective transform.
+I already see that this did not perform well on the challenge video where there is not adequate lighting.
+Also, if there are others cars in the lane, this approach would not work very well.
+I think identifying and classifying objects such as other vehicles would make this more robust.